John Andrew Said Dr Patricia Kent

 BA [ANU], Dip Soc.
 Sci., [Flinders], M. Psychol.
 [Sydney]

-I have been head of Clinical Psychology and Neuropsychology services in major teaching hospitals in Adelaide and Sydney and has taught clinical psychology and neuropsychology at masters level at universities in Adelaide and Sydney.
+I have been head of clinical psychology services in major teaching hospitals in Adelaide and Sydney and I have taught clinical psychology at Masters level at universities in Adelaide and Sydney.
+I have conducted a private practice in clinical psychology with children, adolescents and adults for the past 24 years.

 Dr Patricia Kent